 Also known as early-stage, refers to a period of about 10 days to three months, or an average of three weeks, from the time of first exposure.
-Chancre, or painless sore, often appears on the point of contact, such as the penis or vulva.
-It can also show up on the anus, rectum or around the mouth.
+Chancre, or painless sore, often appears on the points of contact, such as the penis or vulva.
+It can also show up on the anus, rectum, or around the mouth.

 These non-itchy ulcers may heal in as little as two weeks and a maximum of six weeks, even without any treatment.
 But, if you failed to treat it, the infection enters the next stage.

 There are numerous symptoms you may notice when syphilis progresses to this stage, which is about four to 10 weeks after the initial infection to six months after exposure.
 These signs have to do with the skin, lymph nodes, and mucous membranes in most cases.